Gluon Unpolarized, Polarized, and Transversity GPDs from Lattice QCD: Lorentz-Covariant Parametrization (Part I): Projection for the spin- hadron

 \section{Projection for the spin-$\frac{1}{2}$ hadron}

 The case of the spin-$\frac{1}{2}$ hadron is much more complicated than that of the spin-$0$ hadron since one has an order of magnitude more Lorentz structures.
-To work out a Lorentz covariant decomposition of the form
+To work out a Lorentz-covariant decomposition of the form

 we can use various symmetries and Gordon identities, i.e. the equations of motion $(\slashed p - m) u_s(p) = \bar u_{s'}(p') (\slashed p' - m) = 0$.
 The factor $\frac{1}{2m}$ is conventional.
 As for the spinor structures $\bar u_{s'}(p') \Gamma u_s(p)$ (which must appear in each term exactly once), we can use the basis $\Gamma \in \{ 1, \gamma_5, \gamma^{\mu} , \gamma^{\mu} \gamma_5, \sigma^{\mu \nu} \}$.
 A great simplification is due to the parity symmetry.
 Since $M$ is parity-even, the Levi-Civita tensor can only appear with $\bar u_{s'}(p') \{ \gamma_5, \gamma^{\mu} \gamma_5 \} u_s(p)$ and vice versa.
 However, implementing these symmetries in the decomposition is not strictly necessary, since we will eventually determine all linear relations between the $\mathcal T_{\ell}$'s systematically by the Gram-Schmidt procedure.